open-life-science/resident-fellowship-patricia/co-executive-director.md

 This space is yours to add to as needed.

+## Week: 12 January 2026

+### What brought you joy this week?

+* Getting through some really old tasks!

+### What did you achieve?
+* Sara 1-1
+* Budget meeting
+* Fellow shortlisting meeting
+* 2 interviews
+* Team meeting
+* Budget updates
+* Bethan 1-1
+* FSC catch-up meeting
+* Exploration chat with a business PA
+* Setting up the shortlisting spreadsheet
+* Finally addressing comments on an outstanding contract
+* Co-Exec leadership catch-up
+* Lots of small bits

+### What did you struggle with?

+* Brain capacity at the end of the week
+* Figuring out how to give good feedback.

+### Any other topics

+* Got a good chunk of other business tasks done which is cool.
+* Tap dancing broke my brain, felt rather tired for a large part of the week.

 ## Week: 5 January 2026

 ### What brought you joy this week?